-This was our second evening with no wind and a flat sea, but for some reason, maybe sheer lethargy, the atmosphere felt much more still.
+This was our second evening with no wind and an ocean as flat as a billiard table, but for some reason, maybe sheer lethargy, the atmosphere around us felt much more muted and still.
 It was as if the earth had stopped spinning on its axis and all life on the surface had ground to a halt.
 For all I knew it had, stuck out there on that chip of a boat.

 After only three days at sea our world had compressed to the few square meters of deck we relied on to survive.
-And that deck could have been anywhere — on any ocean — at any moment.
-Space had shrunk and time was just a concept — numbers on a watch.
+And that deck could have been anywhere — on any ocean — at any moment in time.
+Space had shrunk and time was just a concept — numbers on my watch.
 The sense of dislocation was palpable.
 Isolation and stillness made it all possible.

 At times like this — when I am least connected to the world outside — I become most aware of my own existence, most mindful of what it means to be me.
 Maybe it is just being able to slow down enough to know that it is me and me alone looking through these eyes and feeling these feelings, me and me alone standing on this good earth with these two legs — my two legs — here present and being.